dapr/proposals/20260304-CR-mcpserver.md

 **Alternative 2: External proxy workflow appid.**

-An external appid to potentially host the ListTools/CallTool workflows avoids embedding MCP in daprd and provides independent scaling.
+An external appid to potentially host the dapr.mcp.<mcpserver-name>.ListTools/dapr.mcp.<mcpserver-name>.CallTool workflows avoids embedding MCP in daprd and provides independent scaling.
 Disadvantages:
 - Requires an additional Kubernetes deployment if using Kubernetes mode
 - Access policy configuration between two appids

 Implementation within daprd runtime is simpler operationally and durability is transparent within the sidecar.

-**Alternative 3: Not wrapping ListTools and CallTool within a workflow**
+**Alternative 3: Not wrapping dapr.mcp.<mcpserver-name>.ListTools and dapr.mcp.<mcpserver-name>.CallTool within a workflow**

 Simpler to implement and sufficient for the common case.
 However, ruled out because:
 - it creates an API cliff when elicitation/sampling support is needed
 - it cannot model mid-call suspension
-- it provides no checkpointing for long-running tools if the app where to go down mid MCP tool execution
+- it provides no checkpointing for long-running tools if the app were to go down mid MCP tool execution

 ### Trade-offs